 There are times when temporary extra space is needed.
 The addition of wheelchairs into the equation can add some other challenges, particularly the need for some additional space and step-free access.
 It is important for visitors to a wheelchair clinic to feel comfortable using the facility and this is why a converted shipping container could be the solution.

-Shipping containers can be specially fitted with clinical floor, wall and ceiling linings for hygiene and safety, all of the electrical supply that is needed, running water, and the heating that is required.
+They can be specially fitted with clinical floor, wall and ceiling linings for hygiene and safety, all of the electrical supply that is needed, running water, and the heating that is required.

 Specific Requirements for a Portable Wheelchair Clinic